Abdul07in/Squad-Servlet-Project/Readme.md

 - All thru the application in any servlet if we make the session object by using request.getSession() then the Server will give the same session object
 - Hence if we once store any data in session object , then this same object is returned in all servlets and so the data is available for all servlet.

+## 3] Cookies

+- Cookies class object can also be used to store data when movind from one